chapeldev/cdo/README.md

 use Sqlite;

 proc main(){
-//Open connection with SQlite database.
+//Open connection to SQlite database.
 Parametrs is the file name.

 var con = SqliteConnectionFactory("teste.db");